 - a.
 If the igniter fails to sense flame during an attempt to light the burner (Ignition Trail Fail), the ignition control will end the ignition sequence and the gas valve will be closed.
 Immediately following the end of the first failed ignition cycle, a new ignition sequence will be initiated to attempt to relight the burner.
 The standard configuration of the Conquest water heater allows for three ignition failures before lockout.
-If the Conquest includes the CSD-1 option, this ignition failure will result in a lockout and require manual reset to attempt operation again - b.
+This ignition failure will result in a lockout and require manual reset to attempt operation again. - b.
 If the burner successfully lights and operates but the flame is lost, the gas valve will be closed and the blower will continue to operate in order to purge any remaining combustion products from the water heater.
-If the Conquest includes the CSD-1 option, this flame loss will result in a lockout and require manual reset to attempt operation again.
 The standard configuration of the Conquest water heater allows for three (Main Flame Loss) occurrences before lockout.
-Following each (Main Flame Loss) the PIM will purge and initiate the ignition sequence until the maximum of three flame loss events occur.
+Following each (Main Flame Loss) the PIM will purge and initiate the ignition sequence.
+If the Conquest fails to light in the following 2 attempts, the error will be logged as a Main Flame Loss.